-As of March 31, 2017, our ownership interests in our 10 real estate properties of senior housing facilities was as follows: 100% ownership of five properties, and a 95% interest in a consolidated joint venture that owns five properties.
+As of June 30, 2017, our ownership interests in our 10 real estate properties of senior housing facilities was as follows: 100% ownership of five properties, and a 95% interest in a consolidated joint venture that owns five properties.
 Additionally, we have a 10% interest in an unconsolidated equity-method investment that owns 17 properties, and a 20% interest in two unconsolidated equity-method investments that each owns two properties.
 As used in this report, the "Company," "we," "us" and "our" refer to Summit Healthcare REIT, Inc. and its consolidated subsidiaries, except where the context otherwise requires.

 Our revenues are comprised largely of tenant rental income from our 10 real estate properties, including rents reported on a straight-line basis over the initial term of each tenant lease and fees earned for resident care from Friendship Haven (see Note 3 to the accompanying Notes to Condensed Consolidated Financial Statements).
-Our growth depends, in part, on our ability to continue to raise joint venture equity, acquire new healthcare properties at attractive prices, increase rental income from our tenant leases by escalating rental rates and by controlling our expenses.
+Our growth depends, in part, on our ability to continue to raise joint venture equity, acquire new healthcare properties at attractive prices, negotiate long-term tenant leases with favorable rental rate escalators, and by controlling our expenses.
 Our operations are impacted by property-specific, market-specific, general economic, regulatory and other conditions.